Q: What is design-build?

 Q: Where can I get more information about design-build and the members of the Council?

-A: Questions not answered on this website should be referred to Linda Hanifin Bonner, Ph.D, CAE, WDBC Operations Manager.
-She can be reached at email@example.com.
+A: Questions not answered on this website should be referred to Linda Hanifin Bonner, Ph.D, CAE, WDBC Operations Manager, who can be reached by calling 410-798-0842 or at email@example.com.

 Q: I have a project I am considering doing as design-build; can you refer me to the best member of the Council for my project?

-A: Any project-related inquiries that we receive are shared with each member of the Council simultaneously.
-They will respond to your inquiries themselves.
-The Council does not provide design-build or referral services.
+A: Any project-related inquiries received are shared with each member of the Council simultaneously; who will individually respond to your inquiries.
+The WDBC does not provide design-build or referral services.